GoogleContainerTools/kpt-functions-catalog/functions/go/create-setters/README.md

 environments: # kpt-set: ${env}
   - dev
   - stage
-role: # kpt-set: ${env}
-  - stage
-  - dev
 ```

 Explanation for the changes:
-- As all the values in `environments` match the setter values of `env`, `# kpt-set: ${env}` comment is added.
+- As all the array values of `environments` field match the setter values of `env`, `# kpt-set: ${env}` comment is added.
-Here, the comment is added to the key node as it is an array node with folded style.
+Here, the comment is added to the `environments` field as it is an array node, and the intent is to paremeterize entire array.
-- As all the values in `role` match the setter values of `env`, array node is converted to folded style and
-`# kpt-set: ${env}` comment is added to the key node.
-Here, the order of the array values doesn't matter.
 <!--mdtogo-->